BrianTiedjen/Brian-Tiedjen-IT1025/Lab 7/readme.md

 class - definition of a shark - It is the blueprints

-abstraction - shark
+abstraction - shark - Its the idea of the object

-encapsulation - swim(self) -
+encapsulation - swim(self) - A action in a method for the shark

-inheritance - a specific type of shark - N
+inheritance - a specific type of shark - It specifies the family of shark

-#
+# Conclusion

+In this section I went through the why compressed files work and why we use them, How object oriented programing works aswell as the compentets of it, I also went of UML and its purpose.